Jason Garrett: Head coach

 On January 13, 2015, Cowboys owner Jerry Jones and Garrett agreed on a contract that kept Garrett in Dallas for five more years and paid him $30 million.
-The Cowboys entered the 2015 season with great expectations, but starting quarterback Tony Romo played in only four games after suffering two fractures in his left collarbone, and the team finished with a 4–12 mark.
+The Cowboys entered the 2015 season with great expectations, but starting quarterback Tony Romo played in only four games after suffering two fractures in his left collarbone, and the team finished with a 4–12 record.

-The Cowboys bounced back in 2016 with their best record under Garrett (13–3) with the emergence of rookie quarterback Dak Prescott and running back Ezekiel Elliott, earning the #1 NFC spot in the playoffs and a first-round bye.
-However, they were upset in their first playoff game by Aaron Rodgers and the Green Bay Packers with a last-second field goal by Mason Crosby, losing the game 34–31.
-Garrett was named the NFL Coach of the Year for the 2016 season.
+With the emergence of rookie quarterback Dak Prescott and rookie running back Ezekiel Elliott, the Cowboys bounced back in 2016.
+They finished atop the NFC East with a 13–3 record, aided by an 11-game winning streak, and earned the #1-seed in the NFC along with a first-round bye in the playoffs.
+However, the Cowboys were upset in their first playoff game by Aaron Rodgers and the Green Bay Packers with a last-second field goal by Mason Crosby, losing 34–31.
+Garrett was named the NFL Coach of the Year at the end of the season.

 In 2017, the Cowboys finished with a 9–7 record and missed the playoffs.
-This was partially because star running back Ezekiel Elliott was suspended for 6 games due to violating the personal conduct policy.
+This was partially because star running back Ezekiel Elliott was suspended for six games (Weeks 10–15) as a result of violating the NFL personal conduct policy.

-In 2018, the Cowboys bounced back from a disappointing 3–5 record at the bye week to win seven of their last eight games and clinch the NFC East for the 3rd time since Garrett became head coach.
-They won their first playoff game against the Seattle Seahawks, but lost in the divisional round to the Los Angeles Rams.
+In 2018, the Cowboys bounced back from a disappointing 3–5 record at the bye week to win seven of their last eight games and clinch the NFC East for the third time since Garrett became head coach.
+The Cowboys narrowly defeated the Seattle Seahawks by a score of 24–22 in the Wild Card Round, but lost on the road in the Divisional Round to the Los Angeles Rams by a score of 30–22.

 In 2019, the Cowboys finished with an 8–8 record and missed the playoffs.
-Toward the end of the season, they had led the NFC East until losing to their division rival, the Philadelphia Eagles in Week 16.
+Towards the end of the season, they had led the NFC East until losing to their division rival, the Philadelphia Eagles in Week 16.